MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Add-SPOGeoAdministrator.md

 ## DESCRIPTION
 This Cmdlet requires a connection to a multi-geo tenant to run correctly.
-You must be a SharePoint Online global Administrator to run this script and allows you to add a user or security group in the SharePoint Multi-Geo Tenant as GeoAdministrator
+You must be a SharePoint Online global Administrator to run this script and allows you to add a user or security group in the SharePoint Multi-Geo Tenant as GeoAdministrator.

 ## EXAMPLES